Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 [Profile]

-20 years of experience as a guide.
-Main sponsors: K2, Marmot.
+20 years of guiding experience.
+Main Sponsors: K2, Marmot

-Utilizing his nearly 30 years of snowboarding experience, he conveys the joy of riding in the backcountry.
-He is also committed to promoting backcountry safety, such as developing beacon checkers and holding beginner seminars.
+He shares the joy of backcountry riding, drawing on nearly 30 years of snowboarding experience.
+He is also dedicated to promoting backcountry safety through activities such as developing beacon checkers and conducting beginner workshops.

 JMGA Ski and Snowboard Guide Stage II

-The trick with layering is not to be lazy
+The secret to layering is not to be lazy

 Outer layer: klattermusen | Brage 2.0 Jacket +Brage 2.0 Salopette